joelmwas/node2dm/README.md

 We chose UDP because we wanted to minimize latency between our application servers and the node2dm service, and don't have hard delivery requirements for push notifications.

+If you want to push to GCM, prefix your device_token with "g|".

 Rate limits / errors
 ------

-node2dm handles a variety of errors that may be passed back from the C2DM service:
+For C2DM, node2dm handles a variety of errors that may be passed back from the C2DM service:

   - *401*: Will force a re-authentication with the C2DM service
   * *503*: Will back off, respecting the Retry-After header